fortinet-fortisoar/solution-pack-phishing-incident-management/docs/setup.md

 | SOC Simulator                     | Required for Scenario Module and SOC Simulator connector            |
 | MITRE ATT&CK Enrichment Framework | Required for leveraging the MITRE ATT&CK Knowledge Base             |
 | File Content Extraction           | Required for the set of playbooks implementing file extraction use case |

+### Prerequisites for Live Mode
+- MS Exchange/SMTP Connectors configured with your MS Exchange parameters (To send notifications and run remediation actions)
+- AD Connector configured with your DC parameters (For users enrichment)
+- Cyber Threat Intelligence integrations for all types of indicators used in the use case.
+Indicators must be rated automatically either by the built-in Enrichment playbooks or any custom ones you might be using
+- Configured integration with FortiSIEM, FortiMail, FortiGate (For Threat Hunting and Incident Response)
+- Default Email Sender has to be set (So users would know from where the notifications origin)

 # Configuration